MarbleItUp/MIULevelCreationKit/README.md

 ![image alt text](ReadmeImages/image_6.png)

 Now we have the visual meshes ready, but we need to make them physical!
 So, select all 6 objects inside the LearningToRoll object and press the Add Component button in the Inspector Window.
-Type in "Mesh Collider" and select that when it shows up.
-Then at the top right of the Inspector Window check the “Static” checkbox.
+Type in "*Mesh Collider*" and select that when it shows up.
+Then at the top right of the Inspector Window check the “*Static*” checkbox.
 This tells the Level Builder that the geometry won’t move and that it should treat it as collidable with the marble.
-Finally drag and drop the entire LearningToRoll object into the Static group in the Scene Hierarchy.
+Finally drag and drop the entire *LearningToRoll* object into the Static group in the Scene Hierarchy.

 Now, any level requires a **Start Pad**, **End Pad**, and **Level Bounds** ... so lets make them!

 Creating special gameplay items like Pads, Power-ups, Bumpers, etc is easy.
 You can create them by selecting *Marble It Up > Create* and clicking on the object you want to make.
-Let’s make a Start Pad, an End Pad, and the Level Bounds which are all under the *Core *create grouping.
+Let’s make a Start Pad, an End Pad, and the Level Bounds which are all under the *Core* create grouping.

 Let’s move the Start and End pads into their correct locations at the start and end of the level by using the movement arrows in the Scene view.
 Make sure to turn on the icons in the Gizmos dropdown in the Scene View and increase the 3D Icon Size so that they are clearly visible.